jaimetur/PhotoMigrator/help/2-arguments-description.md

 ---
 ## 🗃️ Google Takeout Management
-In this mode, you can use more than one optional flags from the below list.
+In this mode, you can use more than one optional arguments and flags from the below list.
-If only the flag -gTakeout, --google-takeout <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the flags for this extra mode.
+If only the argument `-gTakeout, --google-takeout <TAKEOUT_FOLDER>` is detected, then the Tool will use the default values for the rest of the flags for this extra mode.

 Following arguments allow you to interact with Google Photos Takeout Folder.